DavidVogelxyz/library/other/vaultwarden-on-alpine.md

 As before, "/etc/conf.d/vaultwarden" needs to have its `export ADMIN_TOKEN='$argon2id'` changed to the new token.
 However, in addition, be sure to check for a "/var/lib/vaultwarden/config.json" file.
 It appears that this file is only created after settings are changed via the Vaultwarden admin panel webpage.
 If it exists, be sure to change the "ADMIN_TOKEN" value here as well.

-Note that this is also true for values such as "DOMAIN" -- the setting needs to be changed in "/etc/conf.d/vaultwarden" **AND** in "/var/lib/vaultwarden/config.json" (if the file exists).
+Note that this is also true for values such as "DOMAIN" or "SMTP_FROM_NAME" -- the setting needs to be changed in "/etc/conf.d/vaultwarden" **AND** in "/var/lib/vaultwarden/config.json" (if the file exists).

 ## Additional notes - Adding SMTP to Vaultwarden